Philly Cheesesteak Stuffed Cheesy Breadsticks

 FAQs

-1. Can I use chicken instead of beef?
+Can I use a different cut of beef?

-4. How do I prevent the breadsticks from getting soggy?
+How do I keep the filling from leaking out?

 Print